 UNICEF is committed to ensuring that all research, evaluation and data collection processes undertaken by UNICEF and its partners are ethical.
 Innocenti’s position, firmly rooted in the global UNICEF network and fully engaged as an independent research body with leading universities and institutes in all regions of the world, promotes a dynamic, real-time discourse on the ethical generation of knowledge about children.
 Innocenti’s research seeks to inform policy, guide action and also to challenge assumptions.

 The Children’s Issues Centre aims to conduct and disseminate research of the highest international quality that promotes understanding of the underpinnings of well-being among children and families.
 The Centre serves as an interdisciplinary forum for researchers, practitioners, policy makers and educators with basic and applied interests in advancing knowledge about children, families and the contexts within which they live.
 The Centre takes a research orientation to its work, with a practice and policy purpose to its output.
+The Centre was a partner in the original ERIC research and development work and a co-author of the original ERIC Compendium.
+The Centre continues to collaborate around and promote ERIC.

 While the Childwatch International Research Network has ceased many of its key functions it played a key role in providing the impetus for ERIC.